Skylab 4: Mission highlights

-The all-rookie astronaut crew arrived aboard Skylab to find that they had company – three figures dressed in flight suits.
-Upon closer inspection, they found their companions were three dummies, complete with Skylab 4 mission emblems and name tags which had been left there by Al Bean, Jack Lousma, and Owen Garriott at the end of Skylab 3.
+The all-rookie astronaut crew arrived aboard Skylab to find three figures dressed in flight suits.
+Upon closer inspection, they found these were dummies with Skylab 4 mission emblems and name tags which had been left there by Al Bean, Jack Lousma, and Owen Garriott at the end of Skylab 3.

 Things got off to a bad start after the crew attempted to hide Pogue's early space sickness from flight surgeons, a fact discovered by mission controllers after downloading onboard voice recordings.
 Astronaut office chief Alan B. Shepard reprimanded them for this omission, saying they "had made a fairly serious error in judgement."

 The crew had problems adjusting to the same workload level as their predecessors when activating the workshop.
 The crew's initial task of unloading and stowing the thousands of items needed for their lengthy mission also proved to be overwhelming.
 The schedule for the activation sequence dictated lengthy work periods with a large variety of tasks to be performed, and the crew soon found themselves tired and behind schedule.

 Seven days into their mission, a problem developed in the Skylab gyroscopic attitude control system, which threatened to bring an early end to the mission.
 Skylab depended upon three large gyroscopes, sized so that any two of them could provide sufficient control and maneuver Skylab as desired.
 The third acted as a backup in the event of failure of one of the others.
 The gyroscope failure was attributed to insufficient lubrication.
 Later in the mission, a second gyroscope showed similar problems, but special temperature control and load reduction procedures kept the second one operating, and no further problems occurred.